Premises Liability

 1. Broken and crumbling sidewalks: Old age and weather extremes can cause sidewalks to break and fall apart.
 As fixes can be difficult and costly, property owners may not give sidewalk repairs the priority they deserve.

 2. Slippery surfaces: When you think of slippery floors, you probably picture a wet floor sign or a mop.
 There are two common reasons why this can occur.
-First, a property owner or their maintenance crew clean the floor.
+First, a property owner or their maintenance crew cleans the floor.
 Second, something spills on the floor and goes undetected or is not properly wiped up.
 Both of these scenarios can create hazardous conditions.
-Especially, if warning signs do not get placed and the public is not warned away from walking on a slick surface.
+Especially if warning signs do not get placed and the public is not warned away from walking on a slick surface.

 3. Landscape hazards: Landscaping is meant to make an area more beautiful, not fraught with danger.
 However, a landscaper or property owner may not remove roots sticking out of the ground, fallen tree limbs after a storm, or rocks that may have been moved into a footpath.
 Any of these examples can create a tripping hazard.

-4. Dangerous décor: Similar to landscape, decor is meant to make your surroundings pleasing to the eye.
+4. Dangerous décor: Similar to landscape, décor is meant to make your surroundings pleasing to the eye.
 An improperly anchored bookcase or poorly hung portrait can severely injure someone if they break free and fall.

 5. Mismanaged construction sites: Construction sites can also pose risks.
 Missing warning/safety signs can put workers and other visitors at risk of injury.
 Other construction site risks that can also cause unexpected injury include a construction area not properly closed off or a worker acting recklessly.